astoeckel/libdcf77/README.md

 ## Example

-The following example implements a DCF77 receiver on an AVR microcontroller (here and ATMega32).
+The following example implements a DCF77 receiver on an AVR microcontroller (here an ATMega32).
 The reciever is connected to pin PD3.
 In this example case, the receiver input signal is inverted.
 It outputs a "1" when the DCF77 carrier is dampened.